Okoř

 Okoř is a municipality and village in Prague-West District in the Central Bohemian Region of the Czech Republic.
 It has about 100 inhabitants.
+It is known for the Okoř Castle.

 Etymology

 The name is derived from the personal name Okora.

 Geography

 Okoř is located about 11 km northwest of Prague.
-It lies in an agricultural landscape of the Prague Plateau.
+It lies in an agricultural landscape in the Prague Plateau.
 The stream Zákolanský potok flows through the municipality.

 History

 The first written mention of Okoř is in a deed of King Ottokar I from 1227.

 Transport

 There are no railways or major roads passing through the municipality.